High availability concepts in Azure Database for PostgreSQL - Flexible Server

 APPLIES TO: Azure Database for PostgreSQL - Flexible Server

 Azure Database for PostgreSQL - Flexible Server offers high availability configurations with automatic failover capabilities.
-The high availability solution is designed to ensure that committed data is never lost because of failures and that the database won't be a single point of failure in your software architecture.
-When high availability is configured, flexible server automatically provisions and manages a standby replica.
+The high availability solution is designed to ensure that committed data is never lost because of failures and that the database won't be a single point of failure in your architecture.
+When high availability is configured, flexible server automatically provisions and manages a standby.
 Write-ahead-logs (WAL) is streamed to the replica in synchronous mode using PostgreSQL streaming replication.
 There are two high availability architectural models:

 Both these HA deployment models architecturally behave the same.
 Various discussions in the following sections are applicable to both unless called out otherwise.